 - A third conviction results in up to a year in jail, fines between $2,000 and $5,000, and a minimum driver’s license suspension of 10 years.

 - A fourth conviction carries a sentence of up to five years in prison and permanent revocation of the drunk driver’s license.
 For some license revocations, a hardship reinstatement may be possible after a few years.
 This isn’t the case for fourth-time offenders.
 A fourth DUI conviction is a third-degree felony in the state of Florida.

 If you were hit by a drunk driver or are facing DUI charges, it’s important to secure reliable and experienced legal representation.
-STEINLAW is committed to serving every client’s best interests, and we will thoroughly investigate every aspect of your case.
-Reach out to our team for your DUI case in the Miami or surrounding areas today to set up a free evaluation.
+SteinLaw is committed to serving every client’s best interests, and we will thoroughly investigate every aspect of your case.
+Reach out to our team for your DUI case in Florida today to set up a free evaluation.